reillymck/python-fpga-interchange/fpga_interchange/XDLRC/README.md

     shows up in ISE's XDLRC for xc7a100tcsg-1.
 It seems that ISE prints the primitive_defs for all 7-series parts, regardless of if they are used on the specific chip.

+This material is based upon work supported  by the Office of Naval Research under Contract No. N68335-20-C-0569.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research.
+<br><br><br>